Art Home | ARTH Courses | ARTH 209 Home

 Assignments

-Wednesday, September 28: Pedley, pp. 147-189.
-Archaic Art I: we will examine the creation of monumental stone sculpture in the form of the nude, standing male figure, the Kouros (pl. kouroi) and the femal counterpart, the kore figure.
+September 24: Pedley, pp. 147-189.
+Archaic Art I: we will examine the creation of monumental stone sculpture in the form of the nude, standing male figure, the Kouros (pl. kouroi) and the female counterpart, the kore figure.
 Review webpages entitled Archaic Sculpture, and Archaic Sculpture II: Kore.
 Time permitting we will turn to Archaic Architecture.

-Wednesday, October 26: We will continue the seminar on the Parthenon, picking up with the architectural sculpture beginning with the metopes.
+October 22: We will continue the seminar on the Parthenon, picking up with the architectural sculpture.
 We will return to the Doryphoros of Polykleitos, and then go on to look at later fifth century monuments in Athens with an emphasis on the Erechtheum.
-(Greek Words) Gallery of Images
+Gallery of Images

-Wednesday, November 9: in an attempt to catch up, I want to combine topics next week to include discussions of Greek Hellenistic and Roman Republican art.
-Consider the material included on the page dedicated to Hellenistic Art and read Pedley, pp.339-385.
-Also consider read the chapter on Roman Republican art in Ramage and Ramage, pp. 69-109.
+November 12: read the chapter on Roman Republican art in Ramage and Ramage, pp. 69-109.
 Look at the images and read the texts included on the webpage dedicated to Roman Republican portraiture.

 Art Home | ARTH Courses | ARTH 209 Home